-19 Feb Restructuring in Structural Family Therapy
+19 Feb Restructuring in Systemic Family Therapy

 A family therapist is an active participant in bringing about change within a family, engaging therapeutically in concerns and issues that are causing distress.
 This will be effective and valued from a structural family therapy viewpoint, if s/he can disrupt or ‘shake up’ family patterns and behaviour leading to a restructuring over time.
 ‘Restructuring’ is defined as “using interventions such as enactments, boundary making, unbalancing, creating intensity or reframing to challenge the prevailing family structure” (Carr 2001;102).
 This essay will therefore look at each of these interventions in order to understand how restructuring works.

 Structural Family Therapy was developed by Salvador Minuchin and his colleagues during the 1960s as part of the growing interest in systemic ways of understanding relationship difficulties and individual distress.